How to Clean a Dishwasher: A Comprehensive 6-Step Guide

 Are your dishes coming out dingy?
 Let’s be honest, nobody wants that!
 The real secret to sparkling dishes?
 Knowing how to clean a dishwasher!
-It’s easy to forget, but without regular cleaning, bacteria builds up (and we’re talking 54 times more germs than your sink, according to studies – yuck!).
+It’s easy to forget, but without regular cleaning, bacteria build up (and we’re talking 54 times more germs than your sink, according to studies – yuck!).
 This guide offers down-to-earth, expert tips and techniques to effectively clean your dishwasher and get the spotless results you deserve.

 Why Cleaning Your Dishwasher is Essential